About Seattle Children’s

 No matter the concern, caring for our patients is the focus of our every effort.

-- The top 5 reasons for inpatient admission were chemotherapy, asthma, depressive disorders, bronchiolitis/RSV, and tonsils/adenoids.
+- The top 5 reasons for inpatient admission were depressive disorders, chemotherapy, seizure, bronchiolitis/RSV and asthma.

-- Our top 5 outpatient services were Psychiatry and Behavioral Medicine, Orthopedics and Sports Medicine, Dentistry, Otolaryngology and the Heart Center.
+- Our top 5 outpatient services were Rehabilitation Medicine; Orthopedics and Sports Medicine; Psychiatry and Behavioral Medicine;Cancer and Blood Disorders Center; and Otolaryngology.

 We build on a culture of philanthropy for patient care and research.